What Is Limited Access Shipping?

 What does limited access mean in freight shipping?

 A limited access location is an area where pick up and delivery are restricted.
 It can mean the driver requires additional time and service to load and unload your goods.
-Many shippers often don't know about common locations with limited access.
-So, we’ve compiled a list of areas that are hard to access or work at for you.
+Limited access shipping sometimes also demands getting additional paperwork and going through security checks to prove the items you’re delivering are safe.
+Many shippers often don't know about common locations with limited access, so it is better to get familiar with the shipping regulations.

 - Construction sites